Home | Send Feedback | Share on Bluesky |

 todo.service.ts

-To decrypt the data, the algorithm needs the nonce, that was created during the encryption process and prepended to the encrypted data.
+To decrypt the data, the algorithm needs the nonce, which was created during the encryption process and prepended to the encrypted data.
 The method separateNonceFromData splits the stored blob into the nonce and the encrypted data.
 The decrypt method then calls the AES_GCM.decrypt method from asmcrypto to decrypt the encrypted data.
-This method returns the decrypted data as an Uint8Array object.
+This method returns the decrypted data as a Uint8Array object.
 Back in the decryptTodos method, the application needs to convert this buffer into a string (bytes_to_string) and then parses it to a JavaScript object.

 Encryption